DerBrunoIR/CourseGraph/README.md

 <!-- TOC --><a name="ethics"></a>
 # Ethics
-Web scraping should **not** affect the quality of service for other users.
+Web scraping is performed in a way that ensures it does not interfere with the quality of service for other users.
-A custom request scheduler allowed an even distribution of all requests, thus preventing sudden request spikes.
+A custom request scheduler was implemented to evenly distribute all requests, thus preventing any sudden spikes.

-Further the collected data is already publicly available.
-Therefore, nobody is harmed by providing access to a snapshot.
+Moreover, the collected data is already publicly available; therefore, providing access to this snapshot does not harm anyone.

 <!-- TOC --><a name="challenges"></a>
 # Challenges